geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah.

 ##### **Nimlgen** [[00:37:37](https://www.youtube.com/watch?v=_mJIF112c5k&t=2257)]
-You can see the...
+You can see the..
 I can see the log in the T message.
 Yeah.
 I mean, I definitely see the crash in D method.

 ##### **Geohot** [[00:38:08](https://www.youtube.com/watch?v=_mJIF112c5k&t=2288)]
 What happens if I comment out the iOctal?